fenago/katacoda-scenarios/apache-kafka/apache-kafka-serialization/steps/12/text.md

 To build a custom serializer, we need to create a class that implements the org.apache.kafka.common.serialization.Serializer interface.
 This is a generic type, so we can indicate the custom type to be converted into an array of bytes (serialization).

-In the src/main/java/kioto/serdedirectory, create a file called HealthCheckSerializer.java with the content of Listing 4.11.
+In the src/main/java/kioto/serdedirectory, open a file in **vscode** explorer called HealthCheckSerializer.java with the content of Listing 4.11.

 The following is the content of Listing 4.11, HealthCheckSerializer.java: